 4. Games/quizzes on your website

-Marketers are getting trickier and trickier by the day.
+Marketers are getting smarter and smarter every day.
 One trending way of gathering emails for your marketing list is by providing website visitors a game or quiz they can complete right on your website.
+This is similar to popups but engages the user more.
+Plus, it gives the user the feeling that you are trying to help.
 The catch is they need to provide their email in order to receive their results.

 5. Sign up field on your website

-This is a basic one.
+This is a pretty basic idea, but we still see websites that are not taking advantage of it.
 If you’re publishing great content, or are a fast-growing company, people will likely want to stay up to date.
 So, give them the option to by providing a link to sign up for your newsletter list right on your website.
 It is recommended that this is on every page, so utilize the top navigation or the footer.

 6. Ask users to subscribe at the end of a piece of content

 People are most likely to do something for you, once you’ve done something for them.
 So, if they’ve read your entire piece of content, and you’ve added value, that is the perfect time to ask them to sign up for your email list.
-Further, they’ll likely be interested in future articles and updates, so you’ll be doing them a favour.
+Further, they’ll likely be interested in future articles and updates, so you’ll be doing them a favor.
+This button doesn’t have to be a boring subscribe button, it can be “stay up to date” or something similar to catch their attention.

 7. Whitepapers, case studies, and hidden content

 This one has been out there for a while but is still super effective.
-Commonly, websites will give you access to whitepapers, case studies or other hidden content when you give them your email.
+Commonly, websites will give you access to whitepapers, case studies, or other hidden content when you give them your email.
 They say they will email you a link or the actual piece of content in order to protect it, but they really just want your email.
-Recently, marketers have been upping the ante and giving away full digital or hard copy books!
+Recently, marketers have been upping the ante and giving away full digital books that are downloadable!
+Contact information is so valuable, and it’s prevalent by the use of gated content like this.

 8. Webinar signups